rails/rails/guides/source/active_model_basics.md

 The `ActiveModel::Conversion` module adds the following methods: `to_model`, `to_key`, `to_param`, and `to_partial_path` to classes.

-The return values of the methods depends on whether`persisted?` is defined and if an `id` is provided.
+The return values of the methods depend on whether`persisted`?` is defined and if an `id` is provided.
 The `persisted?` method should return true if the object has been saved to the database or store, otherwise, it should return `false`.
 The `id` should reference the id of the object or nil if the object is not saved.

 ```ruby
 class Person